Certified Model Predictive Control for Switched Evolution Equations using Model Order Reduction: Declarations

 \subsection{Author contribution}

-M.K. developed the main ideas, carried out the mathematical proofs, conducted the numerical experiments, and prepared the initial manuscript.
+M.K. developed the main analytical ideas, conducted the numerical experiments, and prepared the initial manuscript.
 B.U. and M.M. contributed to the formatting and conceptualization of the main manuscript as well as the development of the core ideas.
 S.V. supervised and proofread the manuscript.
 B.U. and S.V. provided funding.